ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Visuals & lore**

 Cherries are long flowing creatures, resembling deep sea life.
 They are composed of a head, which is an abstract eye symbol held by a vague slight "head" of glossy translucent material.
 Like a jellyfish, from the head extends many tendrils.
 The tendrils vary in count and material, some appear like string lights, others appear like neon tubing, others like flowing cloth.
-The colors of every Cherry are vibrant of disperse, no tentacle is like another.
+The colors of every Cherry are vibrant and diverse, no tentacle is like another.
 The eyes also have many variation in how the symbol is formed.
-The move through the air in a way similar to eels.
+They move through the air in a way similar to eels.

 On death, a Cherry will appear to rapidly turn inside out into a black nothingness before dissipating.
 Alongside the shadow, a single light floats away.
 The shadow releases pits, which may cause rapid lines of blood to flind from them, and its miasma is a sparkling cloud of darkness.